japila-books/spark-sql-internals/docs/spark-sql-AggregationIterator.md

 * `AggregationIterator` is <<generateOutput, created>>

-* `TungstenAggregationIterator` is requested for the <<spark-sql-TungstenAggregationIterator.adoc#generateResultProjection, generateResultProjection>>
+* `TungstenAggregationIterator` is requested for the <<spark-sql-TungstenAggregationIterator.md#generateResultProjection, generateResultProjection>>
 ====